Shakir74/Inudustry-4.0-Robot/README.md

 2. **Coomunication**: OPC Ua communication functions with server-client communication and in this project, robot controller CODESYS PLC works as a server and DTw works as a client for real-time communication of physical and virtual robot.

-2. **Virtual Representation**: after setting the communication in between physical and virtual robot, I got following Digital Twin real time virtual representation of my project's 6axis robot.
+3. **Virtual Representation**: after setting the communication in between physical and virtual robot, I got following Digital Twin real time virtual representation of my project's 6axis robot.

 ![alt text](https://github.com/Shakir74/Inudustry-4.0-Robot/blob/main/Untitled17(2).gif)

+## MySQL Database

+For cobot real time data customization after having neccessary communication setup using OPC UA, I stored the required cobot's PLC data in Microsoft Excel server using MySQL.